chunkunbo/CRISPR/ANML/Readme.md

 To use these ANML generators, users need to provide the input for them.
 The input file format is as follows: gRNA target sequence followed by certain PAM sequences.
-To study the performance of different platforms, we write a simple input generator to produce such files.
+To study the performance of different platforms, we provide a simple input generator to produce such files.
 The gRNA target sequence is a 20-length DNA sequence randomly seleted from {A, T, G, C}.
+It is easy to change the script to other lengths.
 Users need to provide the PAM sequence.
 The first parameter is the number of sequences users want to generate.
 The second one is the PAM sequence.
 Users can speficy the output names.